 Don’t be afraid to get dressed up.
 I love the idea of dressing up, but I also have a lot of hesitation due to my own insecurities.
 Don’t be like me, who cares if it might be embarrassing, that’s part of the fun of Halloween.
 Embrace the kid inside you.

-My Mental Health And Halloween
+Me And Halloween

 I love Halloween, but my mental health tries to stop me from enjoying it.
 I love the idea of dressing up, I love the decorations, it’s my kind of holiday for my black and horror-loving heart.